thecollekta/project-nexus/README.md

 ## Support

-For support, please open an issue in the GitHub repository.
+For support, please open an issue in the GitHub repository or contact the maintainers.